jcronin21/CSCI-Capstone/backend/README.md

 goal - display a playlist and see if you can display songs in playlist after that youll be good to go

+update 9/2/2024
+to run open two terminals
+the first terminal should be cd into backend and then type: poetry run flask run --debug the second terminal should be cd into first project and then type expo start